 - Production or manufacture

 - Warehousing of finished goods

-- Sale of the product to the retailer
+- Sale of the product to the retailers

-Goods and Services Tax will be levied on each of these stages, which makes it a multi-stage tax.
+The Goods and Services Tax is levied on each of these stages making it a multi-stage tax.

-The manufacturer then sells the biscuits to the warehousing agent who packs large quantities of biscuits and labels it.
-That is another addition of value after which the warehouse sells it to the retailer.
+The manufacturer then sells these biscuits to the warehousing agent who packs large quantities of biscuits in cartons and labels it.
+This is another addition of value to the biscuits.
+After this, the warehousing agent sells it to the retailer.

-Consider goods manufactured in Maharashtra and are sold to the final consumer in Karnataka.
-Since Goods & Service Tax (GST) is levied at the point of consumption, in this case, Karnataka , the entire tax revenue will go to Karnataka and not Maharashtra.
+Consider goods manufactured in Maharashtra and sold to the final consumer in Karnataka.
+Since the Goods and Service Tax is levied at the point of consumption, the entire tax revenue will go to Karnataka and not Maharashtra.

 3. Advantages Of GST

 GST has mainly removed the cascading effect on the sale of goods and services.
 Removal of the cascading effect has impacted the cost of goods.
 Since the GST regime eliminates the tax on tax, the cost of goods decreases.